Cost and Financial Aid

-The financial expense of studying overseas varies depending upon the university or program chosen as well as the ability to budget once abroad.
-Typically, by choosing a less expensive university or program, more money can be put towards spending and/or traveling.
+The cost of studying abroad varies depending on which university or program you chose, as well as your ability to budget once abroad.
+Typically, if you choose a less expensive university or program, you’ll have more money for spending and/or traveling.

-The costs listed by location on the SU International Programs website are only estimates.
-Items such as tuition and accommodation have been converted from the local currency into U.S. dollars.
-Additionally, the exchange rate fluctuates daily and the overall expense of the experience can go up or down.
+The costs listed by location are only estimates.
+Items such as tuition and accommodation have been converted from the local currency into USD.
+Additionally, the exchange rate fluctuates daily and the overall expenses can go up or down.
+Check the daily exchange rates as you plan for your trip abroad.

 - Local transportation